Maxenceee/datalab-header/README.md

 ## Extension Settings

-You can change the project name displayed in the header by changing the `datalab-header.projectName` value.
+You can change the project name displayed in the header by changing the `datalab-header.projectName` value and the author name by changing the `datalab-header.author` value.

+> **💡 :** When setting `projectName` make sure to set only the workspace setting so as not to impact other projects.